 The purpose of the academic program at MIT is to give students a solid command of basic principles, a versatility of insight and perspective concerning natural and social phenomena, the habit of continued learning, and the power that comes from a thorough and systematic approach to learning.
 From these attributes comes the best assurance for continued professional and personal growth, especially in today's rapidly changing world.

-The undergraduate academic program is based on a core of General Institute Requirements and on the specific curricula offered by departments for undergraduate majors.
+The undergraduate academic program is based on a core of General Institute Requirements (GIRs) and on the specific curricula offered by departments for undergraduate majors.
 All undergraduate Courses at MIT lead to the Bachelor of Science (SB) degree.
 For most undergraduates, degree-granting programs require four years of full-time study.

 Engineer degrees include Civil Engineer (CE), Electrical Engineer (EE), Engineer in Aeronautics and Astronautics (EAA), Engineer in Computer Science (ECS), Environmental Engineer (EnvE), Materials Engineer (MatE), Mechanical Engineer (MechE), Naval Engineer (NavE), and Nuclear Engineer (NuclE).